inductiva/inductiva/docs-sources/openfoam/openfoam-mpi-setup/sections/openfoam-foundation.md

     spot=True)
 ```

-The computational resources are configured with `threads_per_core=2` (hyper-threading enabled), which is the **default** setting for virtual machines (learn more [here](https://inductiva.ai/guides/how-it-works/machines/hyperthreading)).
+The computational resources are configured with `threads_per_core=2` (hyper-threading enabled), which is the **default** setting for virtual machines on Inductiva (learn more [here](https://inductiva.ai/guides/how-it-works/machines/hyperthreading)).

 However, OpenFOAM-Foundation runs MPI with default settings, which restricts the number of MPI processes to the number of physical cores (in this case, 8).
 It does not make use of the second thread (hyper-thread) per core, even though hyper-threading is enabled.

 As a result:
 * Only 8 of the 16 vCPUs are used
-* CPU usage reaches only ~50%
+* vCPU usage reaches only ~50%

 ![CPU Usage](../_static/quick-start/system_metrics_50_2tpc)

 > **Note**: In this default configuration, with hyper-threading enabled (`threads_per_core=2`) but OpenFOAM running only one MPI process per physical core, seeing ~50% CPU usage does not mean the processor is underutilized.
-It simply reflects that OpenFOAM is using one thread per core, leaving the second hyper-thread idle.
-The actual computational resource fully utilizes the physical cores available.
+It simply reflects that OpenFOAM is using one thread per core.
+The actual computational resource makes full use of the underlying physical cores.

 ## Utilize All Physical Cores
-Configure the cloud machine group so that the number of vCPUs matches the number of physical cores by setting `threads_per_core=1`, as shown below.
-Learn more about this setting here.
+To disable hyper-threading, and thus have only one thread (vCPU) per physical core, you need to set `threads_per_core=1` when starting a machine group, as shown below.
+Learn more about this setting [here](https://inductiva.ai/guides/how-it-works/machines/hyperthreading).

 ```python
 cloud_machine = inductiva.resources.MachineGroup(